dbinfrago/capella-ros-tools/README.md

 ```

 ## Export of Capella Classes as ROS2 Messages
-Pleas mind: If classes don't follow the ROS2 naming conventions, their names as well as property, enumeration value and
+Please mind: If classes don't follow the ROS2 naming conventions, their names as well as property, enumeration value and
 package names will be converted accordingly.
 ### Export by layer
 Export local Capella model layer's root data package as ROS .msg files.
 All msg files will be exported in a single